Uberlex/RRCSC-Knowledge-Base/Hardening & Security/Linux/Red team tips explained.md

 Monitoring connections to and from a linux system can help you determine if someone has breached your system or if you have some sort of malware calling home for instructions / data exfil

-[More information about network monitoring can be found in this link]](network monitoring.md)
+[More information about network monitoring can be found in this link]](network-monitoring.md)

 ## watch tripwire OSSec - File Integrity Logging